-- λ There are some additional new homes being built in the District. - λ Increase in property value. - λ The storage facility expansion project next to Shell is complete. - λ Topock 66 Spa and Resort expansion project. - λ Possible solar plant. - λ Renewal/extension/possible loss of Homeland Security grant employing three personnel.
+- § There are some additional new homes being built in the District. - § Increase in property value. - § Topock 66 Spa and Resort expansion project. - § Possible solar plant. - § Homeland Security grant was not renewed and resulted in loss of three personnel.

 Contacting the District